Project Details

 If you are reading this, it is likely you are already sold on the worth of providing original-language Bible tools to pastors around the world.
 But as nice as that vision sounds, it does not mean much unless there is an actual path to accomplish it.
 That path is outlined below.

-The result: A whole bunch of even better original-language powered Bible apps in different languages with advanced tools that are particularly crucial for those learning the original languages.
+The result: An even better original-language powered Bible app in different languages with advanced tools that are particularly crucial for those learning the original languages.

 The additional functionality will include: